 Plant height: The height of each randomly selected plants was measured before harvesting from soil level of the plant to apex by using thread and scale.

-No.of primary branches/plant: It was counted actually at maturity from randomly selected plants and the average values were recorded in table.
+No.of primary branches/plant: It was counted at maturity from randomly selected plants and the average values were recorded .

 Pod length: The length of each pod was measured in by keeping the pod on scale and average values were recorded.

-No. of seeds/pod: Total number of seeds per pod was calculated after harvesting and the average number of seeds per pod was recorded in table.
+No. of seeds/pod: Total number of seeds per pod was calculated after harvesting and the average number of seeds per pod was recorded

 100 seed weight: The weight of 100 well filled seeds was determined on fine chemical balance and average value was noted.

 Grain yield per plant: The total pods on each plant at maturity were harvested separately and the seeds were taken out.
-The weight of total seeds per plant was recorded and average values were considered to record in the tables.
+The weight of total seeds per plant was recorded and average values were considered .

-Bhusa yield per plant: After harvest of five randomly selected plants, dry weight was determined and mentioned in grams per plant
+Bhusa yield per plant: After harvest of five randomly selected plants, dry weight was determined and expressed in grams per plant

 Statistical analysis was performed by using TNAU STAT.